TypeScript Style Guide

 Strive to have majority of args required and use optional sparingly.

-If function becomes to complex it probably should be broken into smaller pieces.
+If the function becomes too complex, it probably should be broken into smaller pieces.

 An exaggerated example where implementing 10 functions with 5 required args each, is better then implementing one "can do it all" function that accepts 50 optional args.